Skip to content

 *

-* @result values The values of the column in a list.
+* @result values The values of the column.

 *